-If you’re planning to apply to CSU, you’ve probably heard by now that we consider a wide range of factors in our admission decision.
-We want to get to know you as a whole person and understand more than test scores and grades alone.
+If you’re planning to apply to CSU, you may have heard that we consider a wide range of factors in our admission decision.
+We want to get to know you as a whole person and understand more than grades and academic achievements alone.

 Not every student goes through high school and directly on to college without a break.
 If the sequence of your high school and/or college enrollment includes time off or interruptions, we want to know more.

 Here’s the prompt you’ll see in the application: